Accounts Receivable Financing

 2. Disputes and Billing Errors

-Challenge: Inaccurate invoices, pricing discrepancies, and contract misinterpretations can lead to disputes, delaying payments, and straining relationships.
+Challenge: Inaccurate invoices, pricing discrepancies, and contract misinterpretations can lead to disputes, delaying payments and straining relationships.
 These issues not only slow down cash flow but also increase administrative workload, as teams must spend extra time resolving errors and reissuing invoices.
+From a lender’s perspective, disputed invoices represent dilution risk and are usually deemed ineligible until resolved, reducing borrowing base availability.

 Solution: